COVID-19: Message from the Public Guardian

 - A Guardian must act in your best interests, and take into account your wishes.

-- A Guardian’s job is to encourage and assist you to make reasonable judgements for yourself, and to help protect you from neglect, abuse and exploitation, and act as your advocate.
+- A Guardian's job is to encourage and assist you to make reasonable judgments for yourself, and to help protect you from neglect, abuse and exploitation, and act as your advocate.
 This does not always mean your Guardian will agree with you.

 - Your Guardian will act with respect, integrity, open-mindedness and will try to understand your individual needs.

 If you are unhappy with the Order the Guardianship and Administration Board has made for you, you can ask the Board to tell you why they made it.
 This needs to be done within 21 days.